Screening world cinema and forgotten gems since 1990

 With very grateful support from

 For more information, e-mail us or come along to a screening The Reel McCoy Film Group is a member of the Australian Film Societies Federation.
 Contact them to learn how to start and run a film society or group of your own.
-Programme for the start of 2025:
+Programme for the first half of 2025:

 THE WEDDING BANQUET Taiwan / USA · 1993 · 106 min.
 Director Ang Lee Cast Gua Ah-Leh, Lung Sihung, May Chin, Winston Chao, Mitchell Lichtenstein Wai-Tung and Simon are a happy gay couple living in Manhattan.
 When Wai-Tung’s parents pester him to get married and have grandchildren he decides to enter into a marriage of convenience with Wei-wei who needs a green card.
 Things get more complicated when his parents fly in from Taiwan to attend the wedding.
 Director Ang Lee’s first international hit proved he could master any genre.
 Here he combines comedy, both subtle and raucous, with acute social asides by reinventing the screwball comedy.
 Along with the usual farce, secrets, and disguises he adds ideas about modernity and tradition, globalisation, and cross-country manners.